jasonwhite/button/docs/_docs/index.md

  * Can run builds automatically when something changes.

-Because it is general enough to be able to build a project written in any language, Brilliant Build is particularly useful for building multi-language projects.
+Because it is general enough to be able to build a project written in any language, Button is particularly useful for building multi-language projects.
 Many build systems are tailored for a particular language.
 This can be very good for single-language projects, but it can also become very restrictive.

 ## How It Works

-In order to understand how Brilliant Build works, it is imperative to understand at a high level its underlying data structure and how that data structure is operated on.
+In order to understand how Button works, it is imperative to understand at a high level its underlying data structure and how that data structure is operated on.

 ### The Build Graph